dalijolijo/bitmerchant-btx/README.rst

 You should create your wallet on a computer that is not connected to the internet.
 Ideally, this computer will *never* be connected to the internet after you generate your private key.
-The safest way to do this is to run Ubuntu on a livecd, install python and bitmerchant, and generate a new wallet.
+The safest way to do this is to run Ubuntu on a livecd, install python and bitmerchant-btx, and generate a new wallet.

 Once you generate a new wallet you should write down the private key on a piece of paper (or print it out ...but can you *really* trust your printer?) and